1967 Palmerston North by-election

 The Palmerston North by-election of 1967 was a by-election for the electorate of Palmerston North on 2 December 1967 during the 35th New Zealand Parliament.

+Background

 The by-election resulted from the death of the sitting member Bill Brown of the National Party on 16 October 1967.
 Brown had held the seat since 1960, when he won it from Philip Skoglund of the Labour Party.